yimingpeng/rl-library/branches/rl-competition-RC1/README.txt

 There is at least one sample agent specifically created for each domain, these are:
 /agents/mountainCarAgentCPP
-/agents/tetrisAgentJava
 /agents/realTimeStrategyAgentJava
 /agents/realTimeStrategyAgentCPP
 /agents/helicopterAgentCPP

-There is also one general purpose agent that can work on any problem except real time strategy:
+There is also one general purpose agent that can work on any problem except real time strategy (in each of the 3 languages):
 /agents/randomAgentJava
+/agents/randomAgentCPP
+/agents/randomAgentPython

 To run any agent, go into its directory and type:
+$>make
 $>bash run.bash

 *****